alberttduong/Thirteen-Game/README.md

 # 13Thirteen13

-A singleplayer, very basic recreation of the playing card game, Thirteen, created using C# in Visual Studio.
+A basic recreation of the playing card game Thirteen using C# in Visual Studio.

 ## Features